Go to main content Go to search

 Arts and culture can improve our health and well-being in many ways.
 Turku University of Applied Sciences promotes the significance of art as part of a good life throughout the whole life course.

-The research group Arts, Health and Well-being is a multidisciplinary group of experts and educators who work at The Arts Academy and at The Faculty of Health and Well-being at TUAS.
-The Arts Academy at TUAS provides wide range of Bachelor of Arts programmes in the field of arts and media: Fine Arts, Journalism, Media Arts, Music and Performing Arts.
-The Arts Academy has also several Master’s degree programmes such as Creative Well-being, Cultural and Media Entrepreneurship and Contemporary Contexts of Arts.
+The research group Arts, Health and Well-being is a multidisciplinary group of experts and educators who work at The Arts Academy and at The Faculty of Health and Well-being at Turku UAS.
+The Arts Academy at Turku UAS provides wide range of Bachelor of Arts programmes in the field of arts and media: Fine Arts, Journalism, Media Arts, Music and Performing Arts.
+The Arts Academy has also several Master’s Degree Programmes such as Creative Well-being and Contemporary Contexts of Arts.

 The Faculty of Health and Well-being educates future professionals to work in the field of health care and social services in both Bachelor’s degree and Master’s degree levels (for example: emergency care, midwifery, nursing, occupational therapy, physiotherapy, public health nursing and social services).